An ancient capital?

-The Angkor-period temple of Muang Tam in Buriram province is closely associated with nearby Phanom Rung.
-Prasat Muang Tam lies four or five kilometres as the crow flies on the plain beneath the extinct volcano on which Phanom Rung is sited.
-And while the latter was certainly the most prestigious religious site and pilgrimage destination of the area during that period, the former is considered to have been the main urban centre and capital of the region.
+The Angkor-period temple of Muang Tam in Buriram province is closely associated with nearby Phanom Rung, and lies four or five kilometres away, on the plain beneath the extinct volcano on which Phanom Rung is sited.
+While the latter was certainly the most prestigious religious site and pilgrimage destination of the area during that period, the former is considered to have been the main urban centre and capital of the region.

 The later additions of impeccably proportioned entrance gopuras and outer gallery plus the attractive four L-shaped ponds, these days are full of crimson water-lilies, make the temple particularly pleasing to the eye and even though it’s a less prestigious and well known temple than Phanom Rung, for many visitors it is the more aesthetically pleasing of the two.